 Life is but a series of small moments; the ones I best recollect are the simplest.

-Ones that don’t require 8 steps from Pinterest.
+Moments that don’t require 8 steps from Pinterest.

 Just a bit of connecting with nature.
 And a bit of savoring life.

 So here is my bucket-list for the summer.
-I do realize that the effects of many of these will be me cleaning up dirt-stained bathtubs.
+I do realize the effects of many of these will be me cleaning up dirt-stained bathtubs.
 But that is quite all right.

-Cause after all, summer in the south is a gift to be cherished and sometimes that means letting your kids play in the mud.
+Cause after all, summer in the south is a gift to be cherished and sometimes that means letting kids play in the mud.

 I might not get to all of them.
 But I am going to try my hardest to celebrate the season in the most simplest of ways.